compute-e/Melody-motion-search-code/README.md

-# relative-melody-motion-search
+# Relative melody motion search
-A notation code to search for any piece of music using the motion of its melody notes.
+My notation code to search for a piece of music using the motion of notes in its melody.